Olivieri-RJ/Achitecture-showcase/README.md

 -It remains intellectual property of the author

--It may not be reverse-engineered, extracted, or implemented© All rights reserved.
+-It may not be reverse-engineered, extracted, or implemented.

+© All rights reserved.
 Patent pending.

 ---